Login

 Deaf survivors of domestic abuse

-Locally, Cambridgeshire Deaf Association run The Freedom Programme in BSL.
-For more information please visit Freedom Programme (Domestic Abuse Course for Deaf Women) – CDA (cambsdeaf.org)
+In Cambridgeshire and Peterborough, Deaf victims are supported by Cambridgeshire Deaf Association, who also run the Freedom Programme in BSL.
+Please visit Freedom Programme (Domestic Abuse Course for Deaf Women) – CDA (cambsdeaf.org)

 National organisation Deaf Hope have a range of resources as well as a national hotline (available 9-5 Monday -Friday) DeafHope – Together We Can End Violence (deaf-hope.org)